iGW/byteport-api/README.md

 1. Create a new namespace in Byteport: http://www.byteport.se/manager/namespaces/
 2. Open up the namespace and click the **Security** tab.
-3. In the box **API settings** change *HTTP Write method* to allow storage using the HTTP GET and/or POST APIs.
+3. In the box **API settings** change *HTTP Write method* to allow storage using the HTTP GET and POST methods.
 4. Use *API Write key* when trying out the client examples below.
 You can set a new one, or use the generated.
 Leave blank to generate a new.

 ## Client implementations